prosopo/procaptcha-wordpress/readme.txt

 * Dropped support for PHP 5.6.
 The minimum required PHP version is now 7.0.
 * Tested with WordPress 6.3.
 * Tested with WooCommerce 7.9.
-* Added procap_ config check to the General settings page.
+* Added procaptcha config check to the General settings page.
-* Added dynamic display of settings in sample procap_.
+* Added dynamic display of settings in sample procaptcha.
 * Added compatibility with Ajax Gravity Forms.
 * Added compatibility with Profile Builder.
 * Added compatibility with an Easy Digital Downloads Checkout form.